 According to government documents, in 2010 the trust generated US$600,000 from the sale of 120 animals, including elephants and buffaloes, which it sold to trophy hunters.

-Dr Olekanye Thakadu, a research fellow at University of Botswana’s Okavango Research Institute, who is also the Chairman of the Ngamiland Community-Based Natural Resources Management (CBNRM) forum, revealed that communities had resolved to request a meeting with the Minister of Environment, Wildlife and Tourism, Tshekedi Khama, to request that elephants and buffaloes be exempted from the hunting ban.
+Dr Olekanye Thakadu, a research fellow at the University of Botswana’s Okavango Research Institute, who is also the Chairman of the Ngamiland Community-Based Natural Resources Management (CBNRM) forum, revealed that communities had resolved to request a meeting with the Minister of Environment, Wildlife and Tourism, Tshekedi Khama, to request that elephants and buffaloes be exempted from the hunting ban.
 Dr Thakadu said the communities argued that the two species had not been affected by the declines.
 According to him, the Botswana elephant population was healthy and constituted a third of the African population.

 Dr Thakadu said communities were directed to switch their hunting concessions to photographic tourism.
 However, he said this was problematic as some of the former peripheral hunting zones had low wildlife densities and were not suitable for photographic tourism.
 Dr Thakadu said the only viable option in these areas was hunting, so communities want to be allowed to hunt the elephants and buffaloes.